WCPT (AM): Chicago's Progressive Talk

 On November 26, 2007, Chicago's Progressive Talk moved from 850 AM to 820 AM, doubling its power and providing coverage to all of the Chicago metropolitan area.
 The WCPT call letters moved along with the format to 820 AM, and the WAIT call letters returned to 850 AM.
 Hosts included Ed Schultz, Stephanie Miller, Randi Rhodes, Thom Hartmann, Bill Press, and Robert F. Kennedy Jr. On March 29, 2008, Jake Hartford joined WCPT, hosting Saturday mornings.
 On May 19, 2008, WCPT began airing The Rachel Maddow Show, and in January 2010 the station began airing The Norman Goldman Show.

 In late October 2008, the station started simulcasting on 92.7 WCPT-FM in Arlington Heights, 92.5 WCPY in DeKalb, and 99.9 WCPQ in Park Forest.
 On March 19, 2009, WCPT and WIND hosted "The Great Debate", featuring Thom Hartmann representing the liberal viewpoint and Michael Medved representing the conservative viewpoint, and moderated by Cisco Cotto and Dick Kay.
 On April 29, 2010, WCPT began broadcasting 24 hours a day, although it reduces power to 1,500 watts after sunset so not to interfere with WBAP in Fort Worth.
 On June 2, 2014, WCPT-FM and WCPQ broke away from the simulcast, and 92.5 in DeKalb took the WCPT-FM call sign.
 In 2016, WCPT's daytime power was increased to 5,800 watts, and its daytime transmitter was moved to Chicago's Jefferson Park neighborhood.
 In 2018, WCPT-FM was sold to Educational Media Foundation and became an affiliate of K-Love, a Christian contemporary music network.

 Joan Esposito joined WCPT as weekday afternoon host on February 11, 2019.
 In late February 2019, the station began carrying The Rick Ungar Show.
 Santita Jackson joined WCPT as morning drive host on June 3, 2019.
 On November 18, 2021, the station launched an associated digital newsroom, Heartland Signal.

+In 2024, Newsweb transferred WCPT and WSBC to Heartland Signal for $1.